 The fields having multi-column assignments should not exceed the limit of buffer data size.
 In case of exceeding the limit of buffer data size, the job will fail.
 Users can configure buffer size by adjusting CharStreamingBufferLimitRate to avoid exceeding the buffer data size issue.

-6.9.8.1.1 JSON file format
+6.9.12.1.1 Multi-column algorithm with JSON file format